Feds: Postal Supervisor In NJ Sold 400 Vax Cards That She Printed At Work

-A postal supervisor from New Jersey openly sold 400 bogus COVID vaccine cards that she printed at her job -- while claiming that a graphic design degree was "paying off" for her, federal authorities charged.
+A U.S. Postal Service supervisor from New Jersey openly sold 400 bogus COVID vaccine cards that she printed at her job -- while claiming that a graphic design degree was "paying off" for her, federal authorities charged.

-Lisa Hammell, 39, of Turnersville, sold the cards for from $20 to $100 after advertising them on social media, an indictment returned by a grand jury in U.S. District Court in Newark says.
+Lisa Hammell, 39, of the South Jersey town of Turnersville, sold the cards for from $20 to $100 after advertising them on social media, an indictment returned by a grand jury in U.S. District Court in Newark says.

 Two of the buyers were from New Jersey and another was a federal employee in Virginia whose mother needed the card because she worked in a hospital and had to be vaxxed, it adds.

-The cards printed at the postal facility in Marlton included the buyers’ names and birth dates along with bogus dates, locations and vaccine numbers, the indictment alleges.
+The cards printed at the postal facility in Marlton (Burlington County) included the buyers’ names and birth dates along with bogus dates, locations and vaccine numbers, the indictment alleges.

 Customers listed the illegal purchases for “movie tickets” “dinner and drinks” and “greetings cards,” while Hammell referred to the electronic payments as “donations,” it adds.